nuttycream/SH-Save-Editor/README.md

 - Save file once done.

 ## For Linux and Mac (i think)
-- Note: I tested this on Fedora 33, I don't have a mac but it should be about the same?
+- **Note: I tested this on Fedora 33, I don't have a mac but it should be about the same?**
 - You'll need Wine to run the program
-- Download zip and extract to a folder
+- Download self contained zip and extract to a folder
 - Open a terminal window inside the folder and do `wine SpaceHaven Save Editor.exe`

 ## Build